The European Childhood Obesity Group Bylaws

 6.3.
 In order to reach specific goals, the Board is entitled to co-opt, by simple majority, other ECOG members chosen for their specific skills and expertise.

 6.4.
-The Board, with the exception of the Past-President, who is automatically transferred to this office, is elected for four years by the simple majority of the members bearing the power of vote and participating in the Annual General Assembly.
+The Board, with the exception of the Past-President, who is automatically transferred to this office, is elected for four years by the simple majority of the members bearing the power of vote.

 6.5.
-All Honorary and active Ordinary Members can both vote and be elected.
+All active Ordinary or Junior Members can both vote and be elected.
 Honorary Members can vote, but cannot be elected.

 6.6.
-Members who want to apply for the Board shall send to the Board’s Secretary or, if existing, the Executive Secretariat their candidacy at least 15 days before the Annual General Meeting hosting the election.
+Members who want to apply for the Board shall send to the Board’s Secretary or, if existing, the Executive Secretariat their candidacy at least 15 days before the election day.

 6.7. excluding the Past-President (see sub 6.4.), all the other Board members may be immediately re-elected, but for a maximum of three consecutive terms.
-The Past-President of the lapsing Board will be ineligible for one term.
+The Past-President of the outgoing Board will be ineligible for one term.

 6.8.
 In each Board’s meeting, a simple majority shall constitute a valid quorum, on condition that President, or Vice-President, or other Board member nominated on purpose by the President, is present.
 Whenever a decision gets an even number of votes in favour and against, the President’s vote will prevail.